steveredden/homebridge-kasa-lightstrip/README.md

   * **ip** (mandatory): the IP address of the device
 * *debug* (optional): boolean to enable more verbose logging

-## Errors in Debug Logs
+## Errors

-If you have enabled debug logging, erorrs like `ConnectionResetError: [Errno 104] Connection reset by peer` are common due to the nature of the implementation:  Flooding your devices with rapid `python-kasa` calls may result in several dropped connections!
+Erorrs like `ConnectionResetError: [Errno 104] Connection reset by peer` seem to be common due to the nature of the implementation:  Flooding your devices with rapid `python-kasa` calls may result in several dropped connections.